econoalchemist/SeedSigner/02_Software.md

  <img width="500" src="assets/software23.png">
 </p>

-Once finished, you should receive a message that lets you know the flash was completed sucessfully.
-If it was not completed sucessfully, try again and if the problem persists, then consider using a different MicroSD card.
+Once finished, you should receive a message that lets you know the flash was completed successfully.
+If it was not completed successfully, try again and if the problem persists, then consider using a different MicroSD card.

 <p align="center">
 <img width="600" src="assets/software24.png">